Prabhakar More (actor)

-Prabhakar More is an Indian actor and comedian.
+Prabhakar More (born 19 February 1966) is an Indian actor and comedian.
 He currently works in the Marathi-language TV show Maharashtrachi Hasyajatra.
 He played supporting roles in the films Panghrun, Thackeray, Bodkyacha Bajirao, and Varhadi Vajantri.

 Early life

 Prabhakar More was born in Chiplun and grew up in Wahal-Morewadi, Chiplun taluka of Ratnagiri district.
 He completed his schooling from Wahal high school, further education was done in DBJ college in Chiplun.

 Career

 Prabhakar More made his theater debut with the plays of Santosh Pawar.
 He garnered popularity among the audience with his performances in many dramas.
 More has played the role of comedian and supporting actor in many serials and films.
 He acted in the films Kutumb (2012), Katti Batti (2015), Bai Go Bai (2015), Takatak (2019).
 Prabhakar More's comedy style in programs like Comedychi Bullet Train, Maharashtrachi Hasyajatra got the audience's vogue.
 He rose to fame after featured in the TV comedy show Maharashtrachi Hasyajatra.
 Apart from this he worked in the serial Post Office Ughada Aahe alongside Makarand Anaspure and Samir Choughule.
 He has also acted in Mahesh Manjrekar's biographical film Bhai: Vyakti Ki Valli and Panghrun.
 In 2022, he was featured in Dhondi Champya - Ek Prem Katha.